-Almost everyone is excited about going home after having major surgery or being ill in the hospital.
+Almost everyone is excited about going home after having surgery or being ill in the hospital.

-Setting up your home to make your life easier and safer will help ensure that your recovery will be complete and fast.
+Set up your home to make your life is easier and safer when you return.
+This helps ensure that your recovery will be complete and fast.
 Ask your doctor, nurses, or physical therapist about getting your home ready for your return.

 Make sure everything you need is easy to get to and on the same floor where you will spend most of your time.
-If you will need to use the stairs, you should limit using them to once a day.
+If you need to use the stairs, limit using them to once a day, if possible.

 Place a chair with a firm back in the kitchen, bedroom, bathroom, and other rooms you will use.
 This way, you can sit when you do your daily tasks.

-If you will be using a walker, attach a sturdy bag or a small basket to it to hold your phone, a notepad, a pen, and another other things you will need to have close by.
-You can also use a fanny pack.
+If you will be using a walker, attach a sturdy bag or a small basket to hold your phone, a notepad, a pen, and other things you will need to have close by.
+You can also wear fanny pack.

 You may need help with bathing, using the toilet, cooking, running errands, shopping, going to the doctor, and exercising.